StellarSt0rm/IYCS/README.md

 # IYCS (&nbsp; *(Improved)* Youtube Comment Search &nbsp;)
 Improved Version Of "YCS - Youtube Comment Search" Extension.

-Source will be shared when the extension is finished.

 For instructions on how to use the `youtubei/v1` API go to [CORE.md](https://github.com/StellarSt0rm/IYCS/blob/main/CORE.md)

 <br>